knpuniversity/javascript/knpu/ep4-reactjs/polyfills.md

 When we use new JavaScript syntaxes - like the arrow function - behind the scenes, Babel *transpiles* - basically *rewrites* - that code into old, boring syntax that all browsers support.
-So, that is already handled.
+So, that's already handled.
 But, when there is a totally new *feature*, like `fetch()`, Babel doesn't handle that.
 Instead, you need a
 polyfill: a fancy word for a library that *adds* a feature if it's missing.